1. HOME

 Applicants must have citizenship and have completed/are completing high school in one of the following countries:

-Selection Process (2024) Applications for all countries will be assessed after the application deadline, and successful applicants will be invited to a final assessment.
-During this assessment, Ashinaga conducts individual interviews and sets an examination to better understand students’ academic abilities and career goals in Sub-Saharan Africa.
+Selection Process (2025) Applications for all countries will be assessed after the application deadline, and successful applicants will be invited to a final assessment.
+During this assessment, Ashinaga will conduct individual interviews to better understand the personal motivations and career goals in sub-Saharan Africa of the students.
 Students must bring all original academic documents and identification documents to the interview.
 Failure to do so may result in dismissal from the application process.

 How to Apply for the AAI